TeamIngrid/ProjectMem/docs/about/the_story.md

 [Memseer](https://memseer.com) is a product of my deep desire - I want everything running smoothly but without having to remember when and what to do.

 It all started years ago when I used to have a small car with an interference engine.
-An interference engine is an engine where the valve and piston traverse the same space but are carefully timed so they never meet each other.
+An interference engine is an engine where the valve and piston traverse the same space but are carefully timed, so they never meet each other.
 The engine has a timing belt that controls the valves and if the belt breaks, bad things will happen.
 If you are lucky, a couple valves might be broken, if unlucky the engine becomes junk.
 So, I figured to keep a log of both mileage and when the all important belt needed to be replaced.
 Not long after, I realized there were other things that needed timely replacement — or I’d risk finding myself walking down the road.